themindfulbit/td/_content/1-episodes/2014-03-10-069-writing-workflows.md

 >
 > {{ theme:partial src="app" show="{{ number }}" image="textexpander.png" name="TextExpander" description="Type more with less effort!
 TextExpander saves your fingers and your keyboard, expanding custom keyboard shortcuts into frequently-used text and pictures." price="$34.95" developer="https://smilesoftware.com/TextExpander/index.html" appstore="https://itunes.apple.com/us/app/textexpander-for-mac/id405274824?mt=12" }}
 >
 > Yet one of my biggest uses for TextExpander is writing for this site and my blog.
-You see, I do a sort of meta expansion &ndash; using snippets to write templates.
+You see, I do a sort of meta expansion – using snippets to write templates.
 On many modern blogging platforms [Template Engines](http://garann.github.io/template-chooser/) allow you to do TextExpander-like expansion of a few variables into a whole lot more HTML.
 They keep the markdown files of your blog fairly readable, and they make it easy to extend your design with new functionality quickly and painlessly.
 >
 > Discussing the virtues and perils of templating engines is beyond the scope of these notes, but to give you an idea of what they can do, I've included below a few of the templates we use on this site, along with the corresponding TextExpander snippet, the HTML and rendered output.